mftutui/configuracoes-gateway-ttn/README.md

  $ sudo apt-get upgrade
  $ sudo apt-get install git
 ```
- The following steps are conpletely opcional and remains your decision!!
+ The following steps are completely opcional and remains your decision!!

-* Create new user for TTN and add it to sudoers file.
+* Create new user for TTN and add it to *sudoers* file.
 ```
  $ sudo adduser ttn
  $ sudo adduser ttn sudo